wkoszek/me/source/blog/2012-06-16-book-getting-to-yes.md

 I think this is like Japanese rule of letting people save face: you're not supposed to offend anybody, since the fact that people are wrong isn't their fault.
 Well, kinda.
-Sometimes it is, but you basically have to break this wall caused by preferences, stubborness, character etc.
+Sometimes it is, but you basically have to break this wall caused by preferences, stubbornness, character etc.

 Looks like one of the main points is to starting from finding things which 2 people agree about.
 Than, by making your way through them, figuring out